Find The Lcm Of 9 And 12

 Definition and Basic Concepts

 The Least Common Multiple (LCM) of two or more integers is the smallest positive integer that is divisible by each of the given integers.
-In simpler terms, it's the smallest number that all the given numbers can divide into evenly.
-For example, if you want to find the LCM of 9 and 12, you're looking for the smallest number that both 9 and 12 can divide into without leaving a remainder.
+Think about it: for example, if you want to find the LCM of 9 and 12, you're looking for the smallest number that both 9 and 12 can divide into without leaving a remainder.
+Consider this: in simpler terms, it's the smallest number that all the given numbers can divide into evenly.
 This concept is fundamental in arithmetic and has wide-ranging applications in various fields.

 The term "multiple" refers to a number that can be obtained by multiplying a given number by an integer.
-For instance, multiples of 9 include 9, 18, 27, 36, 45, and so on.
-Similarly, multiples of 12 include 12, 24, 36, 48, 60, and so forth.
+As an example, multiples of 9 include 9, 18, 27, 36, 45, and so on.
+Here's the thing — similarly, multiples of 12 include 12, 24, 36, 48, 60, and so forth.
 The "common multiple" is a number that is a multiple of two or more numbers.
-In this case, common multiples of 9 and 12 include 36, 72, 108, and so on.
+So in this case, common multiples of 9 and 12 include 36, 72, 108, and so on.
 The "least" of these common multiples is the LCM, which is 36 for the numbers 9 and 12.

 Historical and Mathematical Foundations